sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/enhanced-tree-of-thoughts-prompts-v1.md

 Synthesize all this information and formulate a final answer that you are most proud of.
 Remember, this answer should not just be the most likely from your individual perspective but should take into account the perspectives and insights of the other experts as well.
-Based on all this, what is the single best `answer` to the question: `question?`
+Based on all this, what is the single best {answer} to the question: {insert original question}?
 ```

 **Shorter version:** Refine your answers and address any identified flaws.
 As each expert, converge on the most likely `answer`, taking into account all perspectives and critiques.
 As a reminder, the original question is `question?`